-Paraphimosis is a urological condition that occurs when an uncircumcised male's foreskin retracts and can't be pulled back over the head of the penis.
-If the foreskin remains behind the head of the penis for too long, swelling may occur, which can be serious.
-Medical attention should be sought when an individual develops paraphimosis.
+Paraphimosis is a urological condition that occurs when an uncircumcised male's foreskin retracts and cannot be pulled back over the head of the penis.
+If the foreskin remains behind the head of the penis for too long, swelling and reduced blood flow may occur, which can be serious.
+Medical attention should be sought immediately when an individual develops paraphimosis.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.